matplo/pyjetty/pyjetty/alice_analysis/process/user/ml/README.md

    ```
    You should update the skimmed filelist in `slurm_compute_nsubjettiness.sh` if necessary (if step 1 is repeated).

    This step use a common config file at `alice_analysis/config/ml/ppAA.yaml`.
-Note however that since we process single files here, the maximum number of jets (`n_train`, etc) does not apply, but rather all jets will be processed.

    This writes output to `/rstorage/ml/egml/nsubjettiness/<job_id>/files.txt`